 How many countries in the world?

 UPDATE MAY 2020: My attempts at visiting every country in the world was a thousand times tougher than I ever expected.
 For a start, I had to sit back and think ‘OK, but hang on, how many countries in the world?
 200 or so?’
 It’s so tough to get a definitive answer.
-Bear with me….
+Bear with me…